Hallucination Score: Towards Mitigating Hallucinations in Generative Image Super-Resolution: Abstract

 \section{Abstract}

 Generative super-resolution (GSR) currently sets the state-of-the-art in terms of perceptual image quality, overcoming the ``regression-to-the-mean'' blur of prior non-generative models.
 However, from a human perspective, such models do not fully conform to the optimal balance between quality and fidelity.
-Instead, a different class of artifacts, in which generated details fail to perceptually match the low resolution image (LRI) or ground-truth image (GTI), is a critical but under studied issue in GSR, limiting its practical deployments.
+Instead, a different class of artifacts, in which generated details fail to perceptually match the low resolution image (LRI) or ground-truth image (GTI), is a critical but under-studied issue in GSR, limiting its practical deployment.
 In this work, we focus on measuring, analyzing, and mitigating these artifacts (\ie, ``hallucinations'').
 We observe that hallucinations are not well-characterized with existing image metrics or quality models, as they are orthogonal to both exact fidelity and no-reference quality.
-Instead, we take advantage of a multimodal large language model (MLLM) by constructing a prompt that assesses hallucinatory visual elements and generates a ``Hallucination Score'' (HS).
-We find that our HS is closely aligned with human evaluations, and also provides complementary insights to prior image metrics used for super-resolution (SR) models.
-In addition, we find certain deep feature distances have strong correlations with HS.
-We therefore propose to align the GSR models by using such features as differentiable reward functions to mitigate hallucinations.
+Instead, we take advantage of multimodal large language models (MLLMs) by constructing a prompt that assesses hallucinatory visual elements and generates a ``Hallucination Score'' (HS).
+We find that HS is closely aligned with human evaluations, and also provides complementary insights to prior image metrics used for super-resolution (SR) models.
+Finally, we propose a few efficient HS proxies and demonstrate how diffusion-based GSR models can be fine-tuned to mitigate hallucinations, leveraging HS proxies as differentiable reward functions.